kresp0/gbclock/README.md

 # gbclock
-The first proper clock for the Game Boy
+The first proper clock for the Game Boy.

 ## Features
 * Accurate time **from the RTC**